 Some of the most popular beaches in Portugal include Praia da Marinha in Lagoa, Costa da Caparica near Lisbon, and Dona Ana Beach in Lagos.
 Praia da Marinha is known for its dramatic cliffs and crystal-clear waters, while Costa da Caparica is a long sandy beach that is popular with locals and visitors alike.
 Dona Ana Beach is one of the most secluded beaches in Portugal, and features dramatic cliffs and crystal-clear waters.

 You can also explore Igreja Santa Do Castelo, the grand cathedral where warriors’ Knights are buried.
-The city also has an amazing museum, Ncleo islmic.
+The city also has an amazing museum, Ncleo Islamic.
 Highlighting this is an ancient and rare figure vase.

-There is also a series of sea caves and strange shaped cliffs, Alternatively, they are possible when visiting them during a relaxing sightseeing tour among many watersport activities.
+There is also a series of sea caves and strange-shaped cliffs.
+Alternatively, they are possible when visiting them during a relaxing sightseeing tour, among many watersport activities.
 It’s easy to spend a lot of time here with some of the Algarve’s best beautiful beaches.
-Enjoy many day trips to visit the caves, dolphin watching or water sports.
+Enjoy many day trips to visit the caves, dolphin watching, or water sports.
 This really is an amazing place to visit in Portugal.

 Cascais – a pretty cosmopolitan coastal resort and a great place to visit in Portugal

 Formerly a quiet fishing village, Cascais has evolved into a chic beach resort near Lisbon, renowned for its splendid beaches, sophisticated nightlife, and a range of water sports and adventurous activities that exude a cosmopolitan charm.
 Apart from being highly praised by artists and artisans for its breathtaking landscapes, the town boasts the Museum Conde de Castro Guimarães, housing remarkable artworks that continue to captivate visitors.